SaiSugeethKamineni/SegMed/README.md

 ### Model and Training

+Can use `run_on_gpu.py` to run any of the following codes on gpu.( need to update the corresponding python file in code)

 1. Run `python augment_preprocess.py` to pre-process external data and create mosaics from the dataset.
 (You can skip this step if you only want to train on provided train set)

 2. Run `python train.py` to train the model.